eclipse-embed-cdt/org.eclipse.epp.packages/RELEASING.md

     - [ ] Search for ` url=` (notice the blank before url) in `epp.website.xml` to see which ones are contained in the different packages.
     - [ ] Use global search and replace to update the version numbers at the end of the URLs.
     - [ ] Remember that some of the features will release new versions together with the new Eclipse release.
 Therefore using the _currently_ released version number may be wrong.
 Instead lookup the feature version [to be released with the release train](https://projects.eclipse.org/releases/2020-03).
 - [ ] Update name of the release in strings with a "smart" global find&replace.
-See this [gerrit](https://git.eclipse.org/r/#/c/157267/) for an example.
+See this [gerrit](https://git.eclipse.org/r/#/c/158509/) for an example.
 In particular, check:
     - [ ] `packages/*/epp.website.xml` for `product name=` line
     - [ ] Variables in parent pom `releng/org.eclipse.epp.config/parent/pom.xml`
 - [ ] Update the build qualifiers to ensure that packages are all updated.
+See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
 Run [setGitDate](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/releng/org.eclipse.epp.config/tools/setGitDate) script.
 This script will make a local commit.
 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
 - [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) that includes the above changes.
 - [ ] Sanity check the build for the following: